 No matter how much you’ve baby-proofed your home, little crawling ones can get into anything.
 Once babies have learned to crawl and climb, there’s not much you can do but keep an eye on them every minute they’re moving!

 Cribs are typically only used for the first two years of a child’s life.
 After that, most people move their child to a “big kid” bed.
 However, instead of buying a whole new piece of furniture, many cribs can convert into toddler beds and full size beds extending the life of your furniture purchase.
+This is one of the biggest benefits of cribs since it will save you money in the long run.
 There are many benefits to using your former crib as a bed for your toddler.

 First of all, you can save a lot of money by not buying a whole new piece of furniture.
 Plus, your child will already be familiar with the crib design, color, and the mattress.
 So, that means your child will feel comfortable sleeping in their new toddler bed.
 Finally, by converting your crib into a toddler bed, you can avoid changing the entire decor scheme of the nursery.
 Instead, you can simply make sure you have a beautiful quilt and bedding that matches the decor of the nursery and the color of the crib.
 Then you’re all set!